-The ER Program's design is the outcome of a comprehensive stakeholder consultation process that included all provinces.
-Participation methods included village-level meetings of households, focus group discussions, workshops, participatory forest transects, natural resource assessments, interviews of key informants, and a quantitative Probability Proportional to Size (PPS) sampling survey of 102 communes (over 3,000 households) focusing on forest dependence, poverty and livelihoods of primarily ethnic minority households in the six proposed ER-P provinces.
+The ER Program's design is the outcome of a comprehensive stakeholder consultation process that included all the ER provinces.
+Participation methods included village-level meetings with households, focus group discussions particularly with women, workshops, participatory forest transects, natural resource assessments, interviews of key informants, and a quantitative Probability Proportional to Size (PPS) sampling survey of 102 communes (over 3,000 households) focusing on forest dependence, poverty and livelihoods of primarily ethnic minority households in the six proposed ER-P provinces.
 Consultations have sought to identify local people's views regarding opportunities and constraints arising from forest and land resource access and use, including possible land use conflicts, and the security of their livelihoods.
 In this way, a picture of challenges and opportunity-costs of potential REDD+ activities in the localities was formed.
 Qualitative data acquired through these processes has been used in the design of the overall program and the approach to the Benefit Sharing Mechanism.
-The implementation of the program is built around ACMA, which is participatory.
+The implementation of the program is built around the ACMA. and the process is supported in the new Forestry Law.